larskaare/pienvironmentmonitor/docs/azureiot.md

 * [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/) for real time processing of the data the devices where sending and various Azure storage opitions to get some insight into the options.
 * [Azure DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/) to store environment data from the sensors

 One really valuable resource to get going with the programming is to look at Microsoft's [Azure repo](https://github.com/Azure) on github.
-In hard, almost impossible, to keep documentation etc. up-to-date, but I found examples and SDK's to be very valuable.
+It is hard, almost impossible, to keep documentation and examples up-to-date in the fast moving world of clouds, but I found the examples and SDK's to be very valuable.

 * [Azure IOT SDK](https://github.com/Azure/azure-iot-sdks)